 Have Your Kids Earn What They Want

 We generally have more appreciation for the things we earn or work hard for than we do for things that come free.
-Your kid wants a new video game system?
+Does your kid want a new video game system?
 Help him make a list of chores and tasks to do to earn that item.
-Those big ticket items will be more appreciated if they’ve contributed to the process of acquiring them.
+Those big-ticket items will be more appreciated if they’ve contributed to the process of acquiring them.